What are rodents?

 Like ants, rodents are pests commonly associated with people and our homes because they have learned how to make our indoor and outdoor spaces into a place they call home.

-The most common rodents that invade our St. Louis properties are rats and mice.
+The most common rodents that invade our properties are rats and mice.
 Both species have the characteristic front incisors that grow throughout their entire life.
 To keep their large front teeth from overgrowing, rats, mice, and other rodents constantly chew on things.
 Healthy teeth are vital to the success of a rodent; they are used for eating, making entry and exit holes, acquiring nesting materials, and defending themselves.

 The mole is not an actual rodent, but a type of insectivore that feeds primarily on insects and lacks the constantly growing front incisors that rodents possess.